 Microsoft's Surface notebooks give users chance to experience Windows 10 as its creators intended.
-But do you want the newly updated Surface Pro, the detachable Surface Book or the more-traditional Surface Laptop?
+But do you want the newly-announced Surface Go, the updated Surface Pro, the detachable Surface Book or the more-traditional Surface Laptop?

 Each of Microsoft's laptops has its pros and cons.
 To help you choose, we've broken down the differences below and come up with some recommendations.

 If you're looking for a simpler system, Microsoft's latest Surface -- the Surface Go -- is right for you.
 Starting at $399 before its accessories -- such as detachable keyboard and pen -- the Surface Go is Microsoft's answer to iPads and Chromebooks.
 It's less-speedy, though, making it ideal for casual internet use, including web browsing, email writing and social media activity.